 The transverse instrumentation platform of the head is level within 1/2 degree.
 To level the head of the test dummy, the following sequence is followed.
-First, adjust the position of the H-point 1/ to level the transverse instrumentation platform of the head of the test dummy.
+First, adjust the position of the H-point 1/ to level the transverse instrumentation platform of the head is still not level, then adjust the pelvic angle of the test dummy.
 If the transverse instrumentation platform of the head is still not level, then adjust the pelvic angle of the test dummy.
 If the transverse instrumentation platform of the head is still not level, then adjust the neck bracket of the dummy the minimum amount necessary from the non-adjusted "0" setting to ensure that the transverse instrumentation platform of the head is horizontal within 1/2 degree.
-The test dummy remains within the limits specified in Footnote 2 after any adjustment of the neck bracket.
+The test dummy remains within the limits specified in 1/ after any adjustment of the neck bracket.